Cutlery Expert Peter Hertzmann

 What advice would you give someone who thinks publishing a cookbook would be something they would like to pursue?

-Before spending the time and money completing the book, I would recommend writing a proposal and getting an agent.
-If the agent can sell the book to a publisher, then proceed with the writing.
-If someone wants to self-publish, then they need to write the book and then establish a distribution chain.
-Distribution can be traditional or even just online.
+Before spending the time and money to complete the book, I recommend writing a proposal and getting an agent.
+If the agent can sell the book to a publisher, proceed with the writing.
+If someone wants to self-publish, they need to write the book and establish a distribution chain.
+Distribution can be traditional or even online.

 Let's get back to what you talk about in Knife Skills Illustrated.
 In your opinion, why are knife skills so important for home cooks to learn?